apoorvkhare07/apoorvkhare07/README.md

-👽

-👋 Final year undergrad at IIT Roorkee 🎓.
+## 👋

-Currently working on realising the use/impact of social media and \
+<samp> Currently working on realising the use/impact of social media and
-mainstream news media to spread negative sentiments and use them in\
-order to manipulate general thinking. \
+mainstream news media to spread negative sentiments and use them in order to manipulate general thinking.
-Studying the mental and psychological impact of the same.
+Studying the mental and psychological impact of the same. </samp>

 <!--